Logout

 Customer Concerns

 You may call (800) WALMART if you have a concern regarding fraud and abuse or any treatment or services provided by our organization, or you may contact Accreditation Commission for Health Care (ACHC) at (919) 785-1214 or (855) 937-2242 if your complaint is not resolved.
 You can also call the Office of Inspector General at (800) 447-8477.
+Within five days of receiving a complaint you will be contacted by telephone, email, fax, or letter that we have received your complaint.
+Within 14 calendar days we will provide a written notification of the results of your inquiry and the resolution.

 Medicare DMEPOS Supplier Standards

-The products and/or services provided to you by Walmart Inc. are subject to the supplier standards contained in the Federal regulations shown at 42 Code of Federal Regulations Section 424.57(c).
-These standards concern business professional and operational matters (e.g., honoring warranties and hours of operation).
-The full text of these standards can be obtained at www.ecfr.gov.
-Upon request we will furnish you a written copy of the standards.
+The products and/or services provided to you by Walmart Inc. are subject to the Supplier Standards contained in the federal regulations shown at 42 Code of Federal Regulations Section 424.57(c).
+These Standards concern business professional and operational matters (e.g., honoring warranties and hours of operation).
+The full text of these Standards can be obtained at www.ecfr.gov.
+Upon request we will furnish you a written copy of the Standards.

 Warranty Information